loftytopping/PyBox/README.md

 ### Using a Docker container <a name="Docker"></a>

-As an method for a 'fully automated setup' I have provided the option to setup and run PyBox within a Docker container.
+As a method for a 'fully automated setup' I have provided the option to setup and run PyBox within a Docker container.
 I have provided a Dockerfile that will automatically build all dependencies within a new container based on the Ubuntu:16.04 image.
 To build the new image, assuming you have Docker installed, run the following command in the directory of the supplied Dockerfile:

 > docker build -t pybox .